flynx/argv.js/README.md

 		// ...
 	},
 ```

+The `.handler(..)` will get called if the option is present in the command-line,
+if either `.default` is not `undefined` or if `.env` and its environment
+variable are defined, or any combination of the above.
+And vice-versa, if none
+of the above conditions are met the `.handler(..)` will not be called.

 Option's `.handler(..)` only sees the `args` that follow it in the command line,
 thus anything it may expect/get from the arguments must follow it (in the manner